fennerm/flashfocus/README.md

 bindsym $mod+n exec --no-startup-id flash_window
 ```

 ## Configuration

 Flashfocus can be configured via its config file or with command line parameters.
+Some features, such as window-specific flash customization, are only available through the config file.

 The config file is searched for in the following locations:
 1. $XDG_CONFIG_HOME/flashfocus/flashfocus.yml
 2. ~/.config/flashfocus/flashfocus.yml
 3. ~/.flashfocus.yml

 When flashfocus is first run it creates a default config file in 1. or 2.
 Documentation of all configuration options is present in the config file.
-More configuration options coming soon!